-The lender starts a judicial foreclosure by filing a lawsuit in court.
+The lender starts a "judicial foreclosure" by filing a lawsuit in court.
 If the court agrees that the borrowers have breached the loan agreement, the court orders the home to be sold at a foreclosure sale.
-(In two states, Connecticut and Vermont, the court may give the home's title directly to the lender.
-This process is called a strict foreclosure.)

 Once the lender completes the state-specific process, a foreclosure sale will take place.

-Other parties who bid on a property at a foreclosure sale must bid cash or a cash equivalent, like a cashier's check.
-If a third party is the high bidder at the sale, the proceeds from the sale are used to repay the borrowers' debt.
-(If the proceeds aren't sufficient to pay off the full amount of the debt, the lender can, if state law allows it, get a deficiency judgment.)
-Often, though, the foreclosing lender is the high bidder at the foreclosure sale.
-After the lender buys the property at the sale and gets title to the home, the property is considered “Real Estate Owned” (REO).
+Other parties who bid on a property at a foreclosure sale, like members of the public or a nonforeclosing junior lienholder, must bid cash or a cash equivalent, like a cashier's check.
+If a third party is the high bidder at the sale, the sale proceeds are used to repay the borrowers' debt.

 The lender can credit bid as high as the amount owed on the promissory note, plus accrued interest, late fees, and foreclosure costs, without having to come up with actual cash at the sale.

 Also, if the foreclosing lender wants to bid over what it's owed for some reason, that lender can come to the sale with a cashier's check just like any other third-party bidders.

 A "specified bid" means that the lender has specified the amount of its bid.
 The term "specified bid" is used to indicate that the lender's opening bid is less than the amount owed to the lender.

 Usually, though, the lender will bid up to the amount owed when other bidders are present with a "reserve credit bid."